 References: Furniture flame retardants and health

 References: Furniture flame retardants and environment

 Flammability standards and fire safety

-Flame retardant additives in U.S. furniture foam became the norm in response to California flammability standard Technical Bulletin 117 (TB117), adopted in 1975.
-Even though TB117 was a California standard, manufacturers often chose to sell TB117-compliant products across the U.S. and Canada to avoid maintaining a double inventory and for defense against liability claims.
+Flame retardants became common additives in U.S. furniture foam in response to California flammability standard Technical Bulletin 117 (TB117), adopted in 1975.
+Even though TB117 was a California regulation, manufacturers often sold TB117-compliant products across the U.S. and Canada to avoid maintaining a double inventory and for defense against liability claims.